Michael Arbuthnot: More about La Jolla

-Team Atlantis Productions plan to open the eyes of the public to archaeological mysteries off the coast of San Diego through their show, “La Jolla’s Sunken City.”
+Team Atlantis Productions sought to open the eyes of the public to archaeological mysteries off the coast of San Diego through their show, "La Jolla's Sunken City."
 Michael Arbuthnot, the Writer/Producer of the show, paired with Director/Editor David Faires, to take underwater cinematography to new depths.

-“Not only is Mike Arbuthnot the Writer/Producer, but he is rapidly becoming one of the most recognizable archaeologists in the United States.
-As a young professional archaeologist and former college professor, Arbuthnot has been featured on ABC, Discovery Channel and the Learning Channel.
-Most recently Arbuthnot conducted the first archaeological survey of the famous shipwreck R.M.S.
-Titanic with film maker and explorer James Cameron on Discovery Channel’s televised event, Last Mysteries of the Titanic.
-He continues to excite audiences and historians alike by blending ancient history and archaeology with filmmaking.”
+Arbuthnot has been described as "one of the most recognisable archaeologists in the United States" for his contributions to film and archaeology.
+In particular, he is known for his survey of the R.M.S Titanic with Director James Cameron for the Discovery Channel in 2005.

 As stated previously, artifacts were first found in the early 1900s.
 Children would return to the shore from playing in the shallow water with small stone bowls.
 Scuba diving became increasingly popular in the 1950s, leading to more exploring around La Jolla.
 Due to this exploration, more than 2000 artifacts have been recovered.
 Some date to more than 5000 years ago.
 At least 34 submerged sites have been discovered in places as deep as 30 meters.
 Some scientists believe that La Jolla is an entire sunken village.
-In “La Jolla’s Sunken City,” Arbuthnot and Faires explore several hypotheses concerning how these objects were originally deposited, and they reveal never before seen artifacts.
+In "La Jolla's Sunken City," Arbuthnot and Faires explore several hypotheses concerning how these objects were originally deposited, and they reveal never before seen artifacts.

 Arbuthnot had trouble at the beginning of the expedition, but was eventually successful in finding artifacts at La Jolla.
 According to the CineForm article on La Jolla:

 Their success was aided by the help of a small octopus.
 A diver was tracking it, when the octopus stopped behind a round stone.
-This ‘stone’ turned out to be a beautiful stone bowl, which eventually led the team to discovering a total of six artifacts in 20 feet of water.
+This 'stone' turned out to be a beautiful stone bowl, which eventually led the team to discovering a total of six artifacts in 20 feet of water.
 Arbuthnot speculates that these ancient finds date to between 4,000 and 7,000 years ago!